autocrypt/autocrypt/CODE_OF_CONDUCT.rst

 ===================================

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers strive to making participation in the Autocrypt community a pleasurable, harassment-free experience.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers strive to make participation in the Autocrypt community a pleasurable, harassment-free experience.